randymized/malifi/Readme.md

 All metadata is preloaded in a single synchronous operation when the server is initialized.

-## Actions and action handlers
+## Action handlers

-When a request is received, it is sent to each site in the site stack until served.
-Within each site, metadata is obtained for the requested path within the site and then that metadata is indexed by 'actions_'.
-That object is indexed by the requested HTTP method (HEAD is mapped to GET for this indexing operation), giving either the method object, an action handler function or an array of action handlers.

-A method object is in turn indexed by either the request's extension or some other value according to the following rules:
+Action handlers are structured the same as Connect middleware.
+They are a module that returns a method that takes the request and response objects as arguments as well as a `next` function.
+If they may serve the request by sending messages to the response object.
+If an error is encountered they may call the `next` function with an error object as an argument.
+Or they might pass the request on to the next action handler by calling the `next` function with no argument.

+Action handlers may also call another action handler to service the request.
+The default action handlers that come with Malifi switch a request to different handlers based upon the HTTP method, for example, and that handler might in turn switch the request to different handlers depending upon whether the request includes an extension and what the extension is.
+Malifi also includes an `action_series` action handler that passes a request through a series of action handlers until one ends up serving the request.
+In this case, `next` takes the request not to the next middleware layer but rather to the next action handler.

+There may be cases where a request is being served by one action handler in a series, but it determines that no other action handlers should handle the request.
+Most commonly, this would be because it determined that no suitable file exists for serving the request.
+In that case, instead of calling `head` the action handler can call the `req.malifi.next_middleware_layer` function.

+When a `GET` request is received, the default handler switches the request to different action handlers based upon the request's extension:
   * If the request maps to a directory in the filesystem the method object is indexed by `'/'`.
   * If the request includes an extension, the method object will be indexed by that extension.
   * If the request includes an extension but there is no index of the method object matching that extension, the method object will be indexed by `'*'`.
   * If the request does not include an extension, the method object is indexed by an empty string.

-The result of indexing the method object is either an action handler function or an array of action handlers.

-Action handlers have the same interface as Connect middleware.
-They export an initialization function which returns a handler -- a function that accepts req, res and next arguments.
-If the handler is able to serve the request, it sends a response to the `res` object.
-If not, it calls `next()`.
-If it encounters an error, it calls `next(err)`.
-One additional response is allowed: the handler may call the `req.malifi.next_middleware_layer()` function, which will result in the request being immediately passed to the next Connect middleware layer, bypassing further actions in the the array of action handlers and bypassing any remaining sites.

-The `next()` function in this context sends the request to the next action in the action array, or if a single action handler is specified or all actions have been visited to the next site in the site stack.
-If all sites have been visited without the request being served, the request is forwarded to the next middleware layer.

-Typically an action will be looking for a file whose name matches `req.malifi.path.full_base` plus an extension, such as that of a module, as static asset or a template.
-If that file exists it is served or it is called and the result served.
-An action has considerable latitude in how it potentially responds to a request, and may depart from this pattern, such as performing more complex routing or redirecting the request, either internally or externally.
-If the request method is other than GET or HEAD, note that the method will conventionally also be added to the expected file name as detailed in the HTTP method support section below.

 ## HTTP method support